This Cloud Computing and IPv6 article contains 7 topics:

 Guidance about secure deployment of clouds may be found here:

-1. Cloud Security Alliance
+1. Cloud Security Alliance publications,

-4. NIST Zero Trust Architecture (ZTA) SP 800-207, Aug, 2020
+4. NIST Zero Trust Publications, ongoing

 3. Cloud Service Providers that support IPv6

-Content and applications that natively support IPv4-only access may (or may not) become dual stack (IPv6 in addition to legacy IPv4) accessible when hosted by a cloud service provider that supports IPv6.
+Content and applications that only support IPv4 access may (or may not) become dual stack (IPv6 in addition to legacy IPv4) accessible when hosted by a cloud service provider that supports IPv6.
 Verify that content and applications that natively support IPv4-only will become dual stack accessible.
 Verify the additional cost for IPv6 support (if any).
 Verify that connectivity via IPv6 to the cloud service provider’s locations is available from the geographic locations included in your IPv6 deployment effort.

 4. Open Source Cloud Computing Platforms